The Fractional-Logarithmic Laplacian: Potentials, Regularity, and Critical Compact Embeddings

-then define the Fourier transform on $\mathcal S_\infty'$ and $\mathcal S_0'$ by duality, more details can be seen in Section \ref{moment}.
-Within this homogeneous framework, the fractional--logarithmic Laplacian can be defined unambiguously as a Fourier multiplier on $\mathcal S_\infty'$.
+This allows us to define the Fourier transform on $\mathcal S_\infty'$ and $\mathcal S_0'$ by duality; see Section~\ref{moment} for details.
+Within this homogeneous framework, the fractional--logarithmic Laplacian is defined unambiguously as a Fourier multiplier on $\mathcal S_\infty'$.

 \begin{definition} Let $s>0$ and let $u\in\mathcal S_\infty'(\mathbb R^n)$.
 Define $(-\Delta)^{s+\ln}u\in\mathcal S_\infty'(\mathbb R^n)$ by prescribing its Fourier transform in $\mathcal S_0'(\mathbb R^n)$: